Venue: This meeting was held remotely via Microsoft Teams

 To receive any apologies for absence from any members of the Committee.

-To approve the minutes of the meetings held on 2 March 2021 and 20 April 2021 (to follow) as an accurate record.
+To approve the minutes of the meeting held on 22 June 2021 as an accurate record.

-The minutes of the meeting of 20 April 2020 was agreed as an accurate record.
+The minutes of 22 June 2021 were agrees as an accurate record.

 Disclosures of interest